Jordan type of full Perazzo algebras: introduction

 \section{introduction}

-For any graded Artinian algebra $A$, if we consider an element $\ell$ in the maximal ideal $\mathfrak{m}=\oplus_{i\ge 1}A_i$, the multiplication map by $\ell$ in a finite-length module $M$ over $A$ is a nilpotent endomorphism.
+For any graded Artinian algebra $A$, if we consider an element $\ell$ in the maximal ideal $\mathfrak{m}=\oplus_{i\ge 1}A_i$, the multiplication map by $\ell$ in a finite\h{length} module $M$ over $A$ is a nilpotent endomorphism.
 The Jordan type of $\ell$ in $M$ gives the sizes of the Jordan blocks of the multiplication by $\ell$, seen as a linear map.
 In the most common setup one takes $M=A$.
-Recall that the Hilbert function of $A$ is a finite sequence of positive integers $h=(h_0,\dots,h_d)$, where $h_i=\dim_K A_i$, called \mbox{$h$-vector}.
-It turns out that, for a given \mbox{$h$-vector} there are many configurations of the possible Jordan types that can occur.
+Since \(A\) is Artinian, the Hilbert function of $A$ is a finite sequence of positive integers $h=(h_0,\dots,h_d)$, where $h_i=\dim_K A_i$, called the \mbox{$h$\h{vector}} of \(A\).
+It turns out that, for a given \mbox{$h$\h{vector}} there are many configurations of the possible Jordan types that can occur.
 In \cite{IMMM} A.~Iarrobino, C.~McDaniel, and the first author give a survey of the subject.
-They also define another invariant, called \textit{Jordan degree type} \cite[Definition 2.28]{IMMM}, which is finer than the Jordan type.
+They also define another invariant, called \textit{Jordan degree\h{type}} \cite[Definition 2.28]{IMMM}, which is finer than the Jordan type.
 It is important to recall that finding all possible Jordan types, that is, finding all possible canonical Jordan matrices associated to multiplication maps is not always an easy task.
 In some cases, though, one can obtain maximum and minimum possible Jordan types with respect to the dominance partial order (Definition \ref{dominanceOrder}).
 In this paper we study the Jordan type associated to the multiplication map by a linear form $\ell\in A_1$ in a standard graded Artinian Gorenstein algebra $A$.
-For full Perazzo algebras (cf.\ A.~Cerminara et al.\ \cite{CGIZ}, and the last two authors' paper \cite{MP2}) only one case is known (see N.~Abdallah et al.\ \cite{A}).
-We first compute the Jordan type of any linear form in the full Perazzo algebra whose Macaulay dual generator is the classic Perazzo form $F=X_0Y_1^2+X_1Y_1Y_2+X_2Y_2^2\in K[X_0,X_1,X_2,Y_1,Y_2]$ (Example \ref{toyExample}) and then we compute all possible linear Jordan types in any full Perazzo algebra, except for a set of linear forms \ref{formsx}, for which we give the whole range of possible linear Jordan types, with respect to the dominance partial order (Corollary \ref{corollaryRangeJordanType}).
+For full Perazzo algebras (cf.\ A.~Cerminara et al.\ \cite{CGIZ}, and the second and third authors' \cite{MP2}) only one case is known (see N.~Abdallah et al.\ \cite{A}).
+In this work we first compute, as a toy example, the Jordan type of any linear form in the full Perazzo algebra whose Macaulay dual generator is the classic Perazzo form $F=X_0Y_1^2+X_1Y_1Y_2+X_2Y_2^2\in K[X_0,X_1,X_2,Y_1,Y_2]$ (Example \ref{toyExample}).
+Then, using the toy example as a guide, we compute all possible linear Jordan types in any full Perazzo algebra, except for one case \ref{jordanTypeMin}, for which we give the whole range of possible linear Jordan types, with respect to the dominance partial order (Corollary \ref{corollaryRangeJordanType}).
 It is worth mentioning that the Jordan type of a linear form $\ell$ in an Artinian algebra $A$ determines whether or not $\ell$ is a Lefschetz element for $A$ (see Remark~3 and Proposition~14 in T.~Harima and J.~Watanabe's paper \cite{HW}).
-This paper aims to contribute to the classification of Perazzo algebras with the weak Lefschetz property (WLP), inasmuch as it can help computing all possible linear Jordan types of different families of Perazzo algebras arising from full Perazzo algebras (\cite[Remark 4.10]{MP2}).
+This paper aims to contribute to the study of Perazzo algebras inasmuch as it can help computing all possible linear Jordan types of different families of Perazzo algebras arising from full Perazzo forms.